The Japanese company adopts the new SDK technology and can create hard drives Unprecedented volume - in the preferred PMR configuration

 The use of the new generation of MAGNET MAGNETS, which will reach the mass production stage from the beginning of 2018 (at a time when we do not yet know exactly when similar production appears in Seagate And WD, which are based on Development Self in the field), will allow Toshiba to offer an unprecedented volume of 1.8 terabytes per recording layer on 3.5-inch drives and the old and well-known PMR (Perpendicular Magnetic Recording) technology, and not on the less recommended SMR.
 This means drives with eight Magnetic plates inside, packed in an airtight helium cell, can reach a total volume of 14 terabytes, which we have not yet encountered in PMR technology - while at the same time drives with seven plates inside and without (apparently) helium can reach an impressive volume of no less than 12 terabytes , All without compromising on their relative performance.

-Undoubtedly, these hard drives, when officially launched, will be extremely expensive and have difficulty competing with the cost-benefit ratios of modern and mass-capable 4 or XTUMX drives - but this is ultimately an important technological leap forward to help maintain the status of mechanical models in specific niches Where they shine, especially at a time when the prices of theNAND Was completely frozen and a sort of status quo was created in the clear price differences between the technologies.
+There is no doubt that these hard drives, when officially launched, will be very expensive and will have a hard time competing with the cost-effectiveness of modern and mass 4 or 6 terabyte drives - but it is ultimately another important technological leap forward that will help maintain the mechanical models' status in specific niches.
+In which they shine, especially at a time when prices ofNAND Was completely frozen and a sort of status quo was created in the clear price differences between the technologies.